 Captions often come by different names.
 Subtitles, closed captions, and open captions are all a form of on screen text that tells you what the people are saying in the video.

-There are some subtle differences between the three.
-Which you choose to use depends on what platform you are posting on and how you make your captions.
+There are some subtle differences between the three; which you choose to use depends on what platform you are posting on and how you make your captions.

 How do you add text to a YouTube video?
-There are a couple of way to do this.
+There are a couple of ways to do this.
 This can be a tedious process or it can be super easy depending what you use.

 So let's talk about how to create subtitles or captions for your YouTube videos.